bharathr9344-source/NTC-shms/README.md

-# CityCare Hospital Laboratory Management System
+# secure Hospital Laboratory Management System

 A secure, CSV-backed web application for managing a hospital diagnostic laboratory.
 Built with **Flask** (Python), **HTML**, **CSS** and **JavaScript**, featuring a professional white and blue interface.